umarcor/ghdl/doc/examples/quick_start/Caccess/README.rst

 The VHPIDIRECT method of accessing C-side variables and functions from VHDL requires these variables and functions to be declared in a package.
 Each function's `foreign` attribute is set to highlight that the function has a foreign C-side definition, as per
 :ref:`foreign_declarations`.

+This example starts with :file:`c_access.vhdl`:

 .. literalinclude:: c_access.vhdl
    :language: vhdl

-Assuming, for now, that these foreign functions perform as their names indicate they should, the toplevel test bench is defined next.
+Assuming, for now, that these foreign functions perform as their names indicate they should, the toplevel test bench is defined next (:file:`toplevel.vhdl`):

 .. literalinclude:: toplevel.vhdl
    :language: vhdl